kardwen/mini-linux-mc/README.md

 ### Suspend

 If your router supports waking up the server via LAN on incoming requests, then this could be a simple solution to automatically suspend and resume a small server.
-While it certainly has it flaws, it does work well enough to suspend the server for most of the time when it's idle.
+While it certainly has it flaws, it does work well enough to suspend the server for most of the time when it's idle (server polling of clients is a problem though).

 Therefore I wrote a script that utilizes the remote console for Minecraft servers (RCON) to interact with the Paper server and automatically suspend the computer.
-If no player is online at two discrete points in time in a row it will suspend the server unless a SSH connection is present.
+If no player is online at two discrete points in time in a row, it will suspend the server unless a SSH connection is present.

 As a first step you need to configure RCON in ``server.properties``: